Huntsville housing market ends well in 2019, despite need for home construction

 Welcome to Huntsville!

 Lindsay Sparks just moved into her new home near Huntsville's downtown.
-She's a getting a new roof and fresh paint on the outside the house.
+She's getting a new roof and fresh paint on the outside the house.
 Eventually, some indoor renovations will be on the to-do-list as well.

 "We have three small kids, we were up in the D.C. area and we were just commuting for hours on end each day," said Sparks.
 "It wasn't ideal for a family with young kids."